pranavmaneriker/pranavmaneriker.github.io/projects.md

 _CS 350: Principles of Programming Languages, Fall '15_

 Some problems whose solutions are implemented in Oz.
-Also includes an interpreter for the declarative semantic model of Oz (including threads).
+Also includes an interpreter for the declarative semantic model of Oz (including threads) written in Oz.

 Oz has a well-specified declarative semantic model.